zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 A few notes on the starter project:

 - You can navigate through the existing front-end code without any authentication.
 It does not make any calls to the back end yet.
 You could provide random credentials, and it would pretend to log you in.
-- You should reuse and adapt your existing code from the previous exercises.
+- You might it best to reuse and adapt some code from the previous exercises.
 - It includes various helper functions that you might find helpful - `entities/tests/fakes.ts`, `tests/utils/**`.
 However, you are not required to use them.

 ## Recommended approach

 1. Setup
-2. Think through the required API endpoints
+2. Think through required API endpoints
 3. Start with the signup and login endpoints
-4. Add an endpoint for creating a project
+4. Add an endpoint for creating an article
-5. Add an endpoint for finding user projects
+5. Add a repository method for getting a list of comments with their authors
-6. Add an endpoint for reporting bugs
+6. Add an endpoint for getting a list of comments with their authors
-7. Add endpoints for getting and marking bugs as resolved
+7. Add an endpoint for creating a comment
-8. Using the signup E2E test, replace fake client signup with signup through the server
-9. Add real login and authentication to the client
+8. Add real login and authentication to the client
-10. Add route guards to protect routes that require authentication
+9. Add route guards to protect routes that require authentication
-11. Replace fake front-end data with data from API calls
+10. Run E2E tests and replace fake front-end data with real data from our API server
-12. Add any missing endpoints and handle errors
+11. Handle errors

 ## How to work with a monorepo

 First, you must **decide on the approach** you will take to build this application.
 There are two main approaches:

-A. Think of the front end and back end as primarily independent.
+A. Think of the front end and back end as mainly independent.
 Implement all your endpoints in the back-end and then jump to the front-end.
+This is great if you can easily plan out which fields you will need in the database.
-B. Think of the application as a whole and simultaneously work feature-by-feature on the front-end and back-end.
+B. Think of the application as a single unit and simultaneously work feature-by-feature on the front-end and back-end.
+This is a better approach if you can easily visualize what should happen on the page but you are not sure what endpoints you will need.

 Here is an example of the A approach: